 The Verifier then sends the HTTP Post to request verification.

 Upon receipt of the verificationRequest, the SHAKEN Verification Service performs the following steps.
-Each step is associated with the appropriate error case(s) specified in the section “Mapping of verification failure cases to the returned SIP Reason header parameters”.
+Each step is associated with the appropriate error case(s) specified in the section “Mapping of verification failure cases to the returned SIP header parameters”.
 The error case numbers En per each step is specified in parentheses.

 Validate the incoming verification request parameters in terms of parameter’s type and format (E1 and E2).